ashleve/lightning-hydra-template/README.md

 │   │   ├── datamodule              <- Configurations of lightning datamodules
 │   │   ├── callbacks               <- Configurations of lightning callbacks
 │   │   ├── logger                  <- Configurations of lightning loggers
-│   │   ├── optimizer               <- Configurations of optimizers
 │   │   ├── seeds                   <- Configurations of seeds
 │   │   ├── experiment              <- Configurations of experiments
 │   │   │